 Aging is an undeniable part of life; so too is providing care in one form or another for your elderly loved ones.
 The vast majority of people will, at some point in their lives, find themselves acting as a caregiver for an elderly or otherwise incapacitated loved one.
-Although acting as a caregiver is an important role, it is crucial that you are able to recognize the signs of burnout and know what steps you may take to address the issue.
-Otherwise, you will harm yourself and put yourself at increased risk of developing physical and psychological conditions; further, if you are burned out you can harm your elderly loved one due to your diminished capacity to provide the needed care.
+Although acting as a caregiver is an important role, it is crucial that you are able to recognize the signs of caregiver burnout and know what steps you should take to address the issue.
+Caregiver burnout is not only stressful it will also put you at increased risk of developing physical and psychological conditions.
+Further, caregiver burnout can eventually harm your elderly loved one due to your diminished capacity to provide the needed care.

 - Reduced energy